Designing Chatbots That Delight: Blending AI and UX for Smooth Chats

 • Cognitive Load: Long, complicated prompts exhaust users.
 Daniel Kahneman (Thinking, Fast and Slow) shows how humans prefer “System 1” (fast, intuitive) thinking.
 Chatbots must align with that.

 The lesson?
 Designing for psychology is as important as designing for technology.
+Learn more about conversion psychology and emotional design in digital products.

 What Exactly Is Chatbot UX?